The Best Beauty and Fashion Deals This Week

 Up to 50% off sale.
 No code needed.
 Free shipping on orders over $250.

-Take 50% off full-price shoes and accessories through April 7 with the code OUTFITMAKER.
-In addition, extra 60% to 70% discount will be automatically applied at checkout on sale styles through April 7.
+Take 50% off your purchase (full-price and sale items) and an extra 10% off with the code TAKECARE through April 11.
 Free shipping on orders of $25 or more and free returns.

-Up to 40% off on select blouses, blazers, jewelry and more for a limited time.
-No code needed.
+30% off all tops and jewelry through April 12.
 Free shipping on orders over $50.
 Check out ET Style's favorite picks.

-Take 40% off full-price items with the code NEW40.
+Brand new markdowns and enjoy extra 20% off sale items with the code STAYIN20.
 Free shipping on orders over $75.
 Free returns.

 New sale styles from Patagonia, the North Face and more brands starting at 25% off.
+Plus, up to 70% off gear and apparel.
 No code needed.
 Free shipping on orders over $50 and free returns.

-50% off everything.
+50% off everything and get extra 10% off.
 No code needed.
 Banana Republic cardmembers save more with extra 10% off with the code BRCARD.
 Free shipping on orders of $25 or more.

 In addition to sale items, the affordable jewelry brand is offering weekly deals of Happy Hour Specials.
 Free shipping on orders over $35.
 Free returns.
 Check out ET Style's favorite picks.